How about creating a manga tutorial book?

-It's sold over 170,000 copies around the world including USA, Canada, Australia and Europe, and has been translated into German, under the names Manga Zeichnen für Freaks and Manga zeichnen für Einsteiger Spanish under the name El arte de dibujar manga and Polish under the name Manga Sztuka Rysowania.
-On top of this, Barnes & Noble released a Drawing Kit version, which included a smaller 80 page edit version of the book called Drawing Manga in Simple Steps plus art materials- pencils, paints, ink etc.
+It's sold over 170,000 copies around the world including USA, Canada, Australia and Europe, and has been translated into German- under the names Manga Zeichnen für Freaks and Manga zeichnen für Einsteiger, Spanish- under the name El arte de dibujar manga and Polish- under the names Manga Sztuka Rysowania and Sztuka rysunku Manga.
+On top of this, Barnes & Noble released a Drawing Kit version, which included a smaller 80 page edit version of the book called Drawing Manga in Simple Steps alomng with art materials- pencils, paints, ink etc.

 The book has had a good run and came out just at the start of the 'manga tutorial book boom'.
-I never expected it to become so popular and had wanted to create a superior, updated book for many years, which came in to fruition in 2016 in the form of The Artist's Guide to Drawing Manga.
+I never expected it to become so popular and had since wanted to create a superior, updated version of book for many years.
+Finally in 2015 this came in to fruition in the form of The Artist's Guide to Drawing Manga.

 Matt Smith,Senior Editor, Arcturus Publishing Ltd.